Page Created: 11/30/2019 Last Modified: 12/20/2019 Last Generated: 12/20/2019

 - And if I didn't burn out my Pi B boards years ago, I wouldn't have investigated using its audio filter and jack for Dead Pi Audio!

 Nature's constraints are tremendously fascinating.
 Like Flight of the Phoenix, if we weren't stuck in the middle of the desert with no food and water, there would be no need to invent a new plane to fly out of it.
 Without constraints, our world seems to have no Form.
-Our mind and memory seem to be a reflection of these constraints, and too often we want to remove them and unlock that secret treasure chest just to find out that nothing is inside.Comments
+Our mind and memory seem to be a reflection of these constraints, and too often we want to remove them and pry open the lid of that buried sarcophagus just to find out that nothing is inside.Comments